rowanw112/20r-eu4-mod/README.md

     - [x] - Improved Lotharingia ideas to make them more appealing to play, merged some with France

+### Religion
+    - [x] - Allow Christians to have female defenders of faith
+    - [x] - Make all Defender of faith levels have same bonuses
+    - [] - Protestant
+        - [] - Add a church power to grant 5% inf combat bonus + -2.5% shock damage received

 ###  Add a decision for colonies (512 months income)
     - [x] - perm colonist (remove_temporary_colonist = yes)
     - [x] - quest for new world (explorers/conqueistors)